vishalpatil1337/Microsoft-Office-Password-Cracker-tool/README.md

 Using Microsoft Office Password Cracker tool we can crack any Microsoft Office file's password.This tool is using office2john.py &amp; john tool. wordlist generator is also included in python script.

-During my exam period i used this tool to crack ms word password.
+During my exam period i used this tool to crack ms word password & it worked.